 Blood pressure causes the blood to flow against the arteries that carry blood from the heart to all the other parts of the body.
-High blood pressure can cause problems like preterm labor, low birth weight, preeclampsia and placental abruption.
+High blood pressure can cause problems like preterm labor, low birth weight, preeclampsia, and placental abruption.
 High blood pressure can be prevented by reducing stress, staying active, and eliminating the consumption of alcohol, cigarettes and street drugs.
-Also, avoid eating food that contains a high amount of salts like soups and canned food.
+Also, avoid eating food that contains a high amount of salts, like soups and canned food.

 Can crying cause stress to the baby?

 Crying doesn’t cause harm to your baby.
-But taking too much stress can cause your brain to release a hormone known as cortisol to your body.
+But taking too much stress in pregnancy can cause your brain to release a hormone known as cortisol to your body.
 This hormone is passed to your baby through the placenta.
 If this hormone is continuously given to your baby’s body, then there are chances that the baby is anxious and colicky.